 Historically, Pennsylvania had over 150 permitted CSO communities with over 1,900 outfalls throughout the Commonwealth.
 To date, 30 of these communities have either ceased operation, closed their CSO outfalls, or separated their storm and sanitary sewer systems.
 Many others have reduced their number of outfalls by rerouting a portion of their collection system or by enhancing the capacity of their collection system.
-A list of existing and former CSO communities in Pennsylvania is available on
+DEP maintains a list of existing and former CSO communities in Pennsylvania.

 Requirements for CSO Communities

 Communities with CSO discharges are required to take action to control these discharges and reduce their impact to waterways.
 This begins with the implementation of technology-based Nine Minimum Controls (NMCs), which include the following:

 - Proper operation and regular maintenance programs for the sewer system and CSO outfalls;

 - Maximization of storage in the collection system;

 - Review and modification of pretreatment requirements to ensure that CSO impacts are minimized;

 - Maximization of flow to the POTW for treatment;